Is a .380 Good Enough for Concealed Carry?

 Sale

-DeSantis Nemesis Pocket Holster for Pistols, Ambidextrous, Unisex Gun Holster, Made Tacky Material, Fits SIG P365, SIG P365 XL, SIG P365 SAS, SIG P365 with Manual Safety, Black
+Desantis Nemesis Pocket Holster - Pocket Holsters for Concealed Carry, Gun Pocket Holster, Conceal Carry Pistol Holster, Fits SIG P365, SIG P365 XL, SIG P365 SAS, SIG P365 with Manual Safety, Black

-• The core is just the right amount of foam to break up the outline of the gun
+• EASY ACCESS - The inside of our holster is made of a slick pack cloth for a quick, low-friction draw.
+Plus, the core is just the right amount of foam to break up the outline of the gun

 Arguably, one of the best methods when talking about on-body concealment.